patsaoglou/SocialBookStoreApp/README.md

    spring.datasource.password=your_mysql_password

 ## Thank You
 Thank you for checking out the Online Social Bookstore project!
-We hope this application helps foster a community of book lovers who can share and enjoy books together.